OueslatiOualaEddine/OueslatiOualaEddine/README.md

 ### 🤝 Associative Work
 As a member of **Joker ESEN** (founded in 2016), I collaborated with fellow members to foster creativity 🎨, emotional intelligence 💡, and knowledge 📚.
 Together, we organized events like conferences and competitions 🏆, and engaged in personal development to achieve goals and unlock potential 🚀.
 This teamwork enhanced student life and supported our shared mission of growth 🌟.

-## 🌱 Interests and Hobbies
+### 🌱 Interests and Hobbies
 - 📚 **Continuous Learning**: Always exploring new technologies and methodologies.
 - 🤝 **Mentorship**: Passionate about guiding others and helping them grow.
 - 🏆 **Hackathons and Challenges**: Thrives in competitive environments that foster creativity and problem-solving.

-## 🌟 Let's Collaborate!
 ### 🌟 Let's Collaborate!

-I'm always excited to connect and collaborate on innovative projects, hackathons, or just to chat! 🤝 You can reach out through [my portfolio](https://sites.google.com/view/oueslatioualaeddine/experience/associative) or connect with me on [LinkedIn](https://www.linkedin.com/in/ouala-eddine-oueslati-035544244/).
+I'm always excited to connect and collaborate on innovative projects, hackathons, or just to chat! 🤝 You can reach out through 🌐[my portfolio](https://sites.google.com/view/oueslatioualaeddine/experience/associative) or connect with me on 🔗[LinkedIn](https://www.linkedin.com/in/ouala-eddine-oueslati-035544244/).
 Let’s make something amazing together! 🚀